 It was an easy boat ride for us.
 It seems to me that boats are the common means of transport in this part of the city.
 They come and go every 15 minutes or so.

 We reached Jordan Jetty Port in just 15 minutes after we left Iloilo City.
 Jordan is Guimara’s capital.
-Maybe because he saw us as strangers, a tourist assistance office personnel approached us.
+Maybe because we look like strangers, a tourist assistance office personnel approached us as we walked towards the port entrance.
 (Thank You, Lord!)
 He lead us to the tourism office and have ourselves registered.

 It was a good welcome experience!
 The desk officer showed us tour itineraries to choose from, and explained to us some of the highlights of Guimaras.
 Since my son had evaluated the tour options earlier, we were able to discuss with him our choices quickly.
 He also presented various options for land travel arrangements, with the associated costs.